-In such instances the creation of new provision and/or offsite contributions may also help to address identified gaps in accessibility catchment mapping.
+The creation of new provision and/or offsite contributions may also help to address identified gaps in accessibility catchment mapping.
 This could either be through the creation of new provision and/or the enhancement of a site's capacity or secondary role (if identified as helping to potentially serve a gap in a provision type).